-- 7.2.1 Establish processes to ensure support and educational resources are available to assist patients, carers, families, and communities following a suicide attempt or completed suicide. - 7.2.2 Ensure that service planning encompasses a suicide bereavement service developed and delivered with people with a lived experience of suicide bereavement that provides support, assistance and a coordinated response for people bereaved or impacted by suicide.
-Monitor the Standby Support Program.
-The StandBy Support After Suicide Program to ensure all people in New South Wales who are bereaved or impacted by suicide can access its services.
-The StandBy Support After Suicide Program is available in the NBM region The program offers coordinated evidence-based support and resources, including connections to local services and groups. - 7.2.3 Prioritise and make available applicable evidence-based gatekeeper training for identified gatekeepers, such as community (schools, workplaces, government and community agencies and communities at risk) and service providers (acute, primary care and community health).
+- 7.2.1 Establish processes to ensure support and educational resources are available to assist patients, carers, families and communities following a suicide attempt or completed suicide. - 7.2.2 Ensure that service planning encompasses a suicide bereavement service developed and delivered with people with a lived experience of suicide bereavement that provides support, assistance and a coordinated response for people bereaved or impacted by suicide. - 7.2.3 Prioritise and make available applicable evidence-based gatekeeper training for identified gatekeepers, such as community (schools, workplaces, government and community agencies and communities at risk) and service providers (acute, primary care and community health).

-- 7.2.4 Develop alternatives to the Emergency Department for people experiencing suicidality or emotional crisis, with consideration to: - provision of multidisciplinary support, including peer workers - safe places in community settings - the importance of addressing situational and environmental stressors - the availability of clear pathways and protocols that provide linkages to other supports require.
+- 7.2.4 Develop alternatives to the Emergency Department for people experiencing suicidality or emotional crisis, with consideration given to: - provision of multidisciplinary support, including peer workers - safe places in community settings - the importance of addressing situational and environmental stressors - the availability of clear pathways and protocols that provide linkages to other supports required.